 NEDGE is a distributed object storage system designed to provide excellent performance, reliability, and scalability.

-A combined NexentaEdge OpenStack Swift API gateway and data node.
+A combined NexentaEdge ISCSI gateway and data node.

-The combined data node and OpenStack Swift gateway provide both data storage capacity to the NexentaEdge cluster,
+The combined data node and ISCSI gateway provide both data storage capacity to the NexentaEdge cluster,

-and function as a OpenStack Swift API service.
+and function as a ISCSI service endpoint (target).

 All NexentaEdge nodes need to be connected to a dedicated storage network for cluster communication.